Some Like It Hot: Assessing Longer-Term Labor Market Benefits from a High-Pressure Economy

 Key words: hysteresis, unemployment, labor market gaps, labor force participation, wage gaps

 This research was conducted with restricted access to U.S. Bureau of Labor Statistic (BLS) data.
-Research assistance from Kalee Burns, Ellie Terry, Taylor Kelley, and Deepmala Pokhriyal is much appreciated, and the authors thank Lisa Cook, Mary Daly, Bruce Fallick, Patrick Higgins, Carl Hudson, Pia Orrenius, Melinda Pitts, William Roberds, John Robertson, William Spriggs, Sam Schulhofer-Wohl, and the participants of the California State University-Long Beach Economics Department Seminar Series for helpful comments and suggestions.
+Research assistance from Kalee Burns, Ellie Terry, Taylor Kelley, and Deepmala Pokhriyal is much appreciated, and the authors also thank Lisa Cook, Mary Daly, Bruce Fallick, Patrick Higgins, Carl Hudson, Pia Orrenius, Melinda Pitts, William Roberds, John Robertson, William Spriggs, Sam Schulhofer-Wohl, and the participants in the University of California Long Beach Economics Department Seminar Series for helpful comments and suggestions.
 The views expressed here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta, the Federal Reserve System, or the BLS.
 Any remaining errors are the authors' responsibility.

 Please address questions regarding content to Julie L. Hotchkiss (contact author), Research Department, 1000 Peachtree Street NE, Atlanta, GA 30309-4470, 404-498-8198, firstname.lastname@example.org, or Robert E. Moore, Office of the Dean, Department of Economics, Andrew Young School of Policy Studies, Georgia State University, P.O.
 Box 3992, Atlanta, GA 30302-3992, email@example.com.